Last updated on August 6th, 2019

 There’s a reason there seem to be a dozen tattoo parlors for every tattoo removal clinic — cheaper equipment.
 Tattoo guns can sell for as cheap as USD $60 (SGD $81).
 Meanwhile, a factory model Q-switched laser machine costs a minimum of USD $58,000-$73,000 (SGD $80,000-$100,000), depending on the brand and country of manufacture.
-Powerful machines, like Pico lasers, retail for even higher (around SGD $200,000).
+Powerful, top of the line machines, like Pico lasers, retail for even higher (around SGD $200,000).
 Even just two of the cheapest tattoo removal machines can cost more than some cars.
 Factor in monthly maintenance and replacement parts and you’ve got one of the elements that significantly drive up operation costs for clinics and consequently, your bill.

 When it comes to tattoo removal, you should be doubly careful about who you go to.
-For the sake of your safety, only opt for licensed clinics, and make sure to ask about your doctor’s experience in tattoo removal.
+For the sake of your safety, opt for licensed clinics, and make sure to ask about your doctor’s credentials and experience in tattoo removal.
 If you have any questions that our guide hasn’t answered, feel free to reach out to us at The Aesthetics Centre.